U-571 (film): Historical inaccuracies

 Sub Lt.
 David Balme, the Royal Navy officer who led the boarding party on U-110, called U-571 "a great film" and that "young people will love it" and said that it would not have been financially viable without being "americanised".
 The film's producers did not agree to his request for a statement that it was a work of fiction, but the end credits dedicate the film to the "Allied sailors and officers who risked their lives capturing Enigma materials" during the Second World War.
 The credits acknowledge the Royal Navy's role in capturing Enigma machines and code documents from U-110, U-559 and the US Navy's capture of U-505.

 Author Hugh Sebag argues that while the media may have made reports on the fact that the British made the most crucial captures, the Americans role was also unjustly downgraded, noting that they made an important part in breaking the Enigma code.
 However, in 2006 screenwriter David Ayer expressed regret over making U-571, stating that the film had distorted history, and said that he would not do it again.
 He told BBC Radio 4's The Film Programme that he "did not feel good" about suggesting that Americans, rather than the British, had captured the naval Enigma cipher: "It was a distortion...a mercenary decision...to create this parallel history in order to drive the film for an American audience.
 Both my grandparents were officers in the Second World War, and I would be personally offended if somebody distorted their achievements."

-The first captured (three-cylinder) military Enigma was examined by Polish Intelligence in 1928; the Polish Cipher Bureau broke the Enigma code in 1932 and gave their findings to Britain and France in 1939, just before the German invasion of Poland.
-Gordon Welchman, head of Hut 6 at Bletchley Park, wrote: "Hut 6 Ultra would never have got off the ground if we had not learned from the Poles, in the nick of time, the details both of the German military version of the commercial Enigma machine, and of the operating procedures that were in use."